-With increasing level of automation also penetrating into secondary substations, thanks to smart grids and microgrids, it becomes imperative for secondary substations to also be connected amongst each other for distributed applications and also to Control Centers hosting SCADA, DMS applications.
-Since these secondary distribution substations are generally distributed in urban areas or in remote rural areas, the only viable medium of communication is using public mobile networks.
+With an increasing level of automation also pervading into secondary substations due to smart grids and microgrids requirements, it becomes imperative for secondary substations to be networked for real-time microgrid network applications and also for connectivity towards Control Centers hosting DMS applications.
+Since these secondary distribution substations are generally located in busy urban areas or in remote rural areas, the only viable medium of communication is using public mobile networks.

-The solution comprises of the ARx600 (x=C/G/M) wireless gateway device with or without local IO handling at the secondary substation and ARM600 M2M gateway at the remote end (Control Center).
+The solution comprises of the ARx600 (x=C/G/M) wireless gateway devices with or without local IO handling at the secondary substation and ARM600 M2M gateway at the remote end (control center).

 - Secure proxy between the cellular network and the substation network using integrated firewall